 - 25.1.
 The local government must engage an Appointed reviewer to undertake a compliance check. - 25.2.
-The local government must give the Appointed reviewer the following information for the compliance check- - (a) an electronic copy of the current LGIP; - (b) the SOW model prepared by the local government as part of the current LGIP (Excel); - (c) the Review checklist completed by the local government; - (d) the extrinsic material including background studies, reports, and supporting information
+The local government must give the Appointed reviewer the following information for the compliance check - an electronic copy of the current LGIP; (a) - the SOW model prepared by the local government as part of the current LGIP (Excel); (b) - the Review checklist completed by the local government; (c) - (d) the extrinsic material including background studies, reports, and supporting information that informed the preparation of the current LGIP;